opensearch-project/opensearch-sdk-py/DEVELOPER_GUIDE.md

 ```

 You can run a combination of these by installing [poetry-exec-plugin](https://github.com/keattang/poetry-exec-plugin) once and using the `poetry exec coverage` shortcut.

+### Protobuf Class Generation

+Some Transport Requests use [Protobuf](https://protobuf.dev/) messages.
+These offer benefits including better reverse compatibility and easier cross-platform class generation.
+When using a new or updated proto definition (such as [these on OpenSearch](https://github.com/opensearch-project/OpenSearch/tree/main/server/src/main/proto/extensions)) you will need to compile it for use with python.
+1. Install [the Python compiler](https://github.com/protocolbuffers/protobuf/tree/main/python), usually with `pip install protobuf`.
+2. Define the source directory: `export PROTOBUF_SRC_DIR=./src/opensearch_sdk_py/protobuf`
+3. Compile: `protoc -I=$PROTOBUF_SRC_DIR --python_out=$PROTOBUF_SRC_DIR $PROTOBUF_SRC_DIR/*.proto`
+4. The generated files need `from .` prepended to imports.
+Use `2to3 --no-diff -n -w $PROTOBUF_SRC_DIR` to do this
+5. Add `# pragma: no cover` to the conditional testing `_USE_C_DESCRIPTORS` to exclude that branch from coverage

 ## License Headers